Enhancing LLM Training via Spectral Clipping: Additional Experiment Results and Detailed Setup

 \textbf{Model architecture}.
 We adopt the standard decoder-only transformer following~\cite{semenov2025benchmarking}.
 Key components include SwiGLU activation functions~\citep{swiglu}, Rotary Positional Embeddings (RoPE)~\citep{rope} RMSNorm~\citep{rmsnorm} with $\epsilon=10^{-5}$.
 We utilize the GPT-2 tokenizer~\citep{GPT2} with a vocabulary size of 50,304.
 Unless otherwise specified, we employ untied embeddings (i.e., do not use weight tying~\citep{weight-tying}).
 Detailed configurations for all considered model architectures are presented in Table~\ref{tab:model-archt}.

 \textbf{Optimizers.} As detailed in the main text, we benchmark SPECTRA against state-of-the-art optimizers, including AdEMAMix~\cite{ademamix}, AdamW~\cite{adamw}, Signum~\cite{signum}, D-Muon~\cite{d-muon}, Mars (AdamW)~\cite{mars}, and SOAP~\cite{soap}.
 We follow the evaluation protocol of~\cite{semenov2025benchmarking}, which provides comprehensive descriptions of these baselines.
-The memory footprint of each optimizer is reported in Table~\ref{tab:memory-optimizer}; notably, SOAP, Mars, and AdEMAMix incur the highest memory overhead.
-Finally, applying SPECTRA does not increase memory requirements.
+The \textbf{memory footprint} of each optimizer is reported in Table~\ref{tab:memory-optimizer}; notably, SOAP, Mars, and AdEMAMix incur the highest memory overhead.
+Applying SPECTRA does not increase memory requirements.
+The \textbf{per-step timing} comparison of each optimizer is reported in Table~\ref{tab:timing_combined}.
+The overhead of SPECTRA (due to SSC) shrinks dramatically as scale increases, as the forward/backward cost (scaling with batch size, accumulation steps, sequence length, number of layers, hidden dimension) dominates at larger scale.

 \textbf{Hyperparameters.} We report the specific hyperparameter settings used across all experiments in the following tables (the row 'Gradient Clipping' means the pre global Frobenius clipping threshold applied to all the parameters.).
 We adopt the majority of configurations directly from the benchmark protocol~\citep{semenov2025benchmarking}, while additionally tuning the learning rate, as it generally has the most significant influence on performance.
 For the WSD learning rate schedule, we consistently adopt the recommended square root decay to zero, initiating at 80\% of the total training steps.
-For the spectral clipping schedule, as discussed in Section~\ref{sec:choice-parameters}, we use one of the two in the paper:
+For the spectral clipping schedule, as discussed in Section~\ref{sec:choice-parameters}, we use the following default choice:

 \textbf{Comparison with Post-Orthogonalization.} A natural alternative to spectral clipping is to apply explicit post-orthogonalization to the update matrix.
 This update rule is given by:

 where $\alpha = \max(\sqrt{\frac{m}{n}},1)$ scales the update as before, and the operator $\orth(\cdot)$ normalizes all singular values to 1.
 We implement $\orth(\cdot)$ using the same Newton-Schultz iterations employed by Muon~\cite{muon}.